kubeflow/community/wg-manifests/charter.md

 # WG Platform/Manifests Charter

-This charter adheres to the conventions, roles and organization management outlined in [wg-governance].

 This platform/manifests charter describes the working mode / reality / status quo of the last 5 years as of March 2025.
 It tries to be as lean as possible and balance community and commercial interests.